 News

-Evolution AM Holdings, the parent company of Evo 3D and Rapid Fusion, has secured a £400,000 growth loan from British Business Bank’s South West Investment Fund via appointed fund manager, The FSE Group.
+Dorset-based business consultancy COGENT Executive, has secured a six-figure investment from the British Business Bank’s South West Investment Fund via appointed fund manager, The FSE Group.

 The purpose of the South West Investment Fund is to drive sustainable economic growth by supporting innovation and creating local opportunity for new and growing businesses across the South West.
 It offers a range of commercial finance options with smaller loans from £25k to £100k, debt finance from £100k to £2m and equity investment up to £5 million.